omar123487/alx-system_engineering-devops/0x01-shell_permissions/README.md

 14-100-change_owner_and_group - a script that changes the owner to vincent and group owner to staff.

 15-101-symbolic_link_permissions - a script that changes the owner and group owner of _hello to vincent and staff respectively.

+17-103-Star_Wars - a script that plays the Star Wars IV episode on the terminal.